Working with files on Cloud

 The last one has a handy shortcut+ and brings up the dialog box with the Save to cloud option.

-It comprises of the three sections :
+It comprises of two sections :

 - Header section